inkle/ink/Documentation/WritingWithInk.md

 	*	"How did you do at the crossword, Monsieur?"[] I asked.
 		-> quitewell
 	*	I said nothing[] and neither did my Master.
-	-	We feel into companionable silence once more.
+	-	We fell into companionable silence once more.

 Note the level 2 gather point directly below the first option: there's nothing to gather here, really, but it gives us a handy place to divert the second option to.